top of page

 B i o g r a p h y

-A recipient of Opera Theatre of Saint Louis' Richard Gaddes Career Grant, and the Wendy Shattuck Presidential Scholarship from the New England Conservatory, Brevik was hailed by The Washington Post for having "an impressive, sonorous voice" while Opera Today claimed he could "rattle the rafters one moment and be lullingly conversational the next."
+A recipient of the Richard Gaddes Career Grant from the Opera Theatre of Saint Louis and the Wendy Shattuck Presidential Scholarship from the New England Conservatory, Brevik was hailed by The Washington Post for having "an impressive, sonorous voice," while Opera Today claimed he could "rattle the rafters one moment and be lullingly conversational the next."
+Brevik's talents were highlighted by his role as Ernest Hemingway in the world premiere of Ricky Ian Gordon's "Twenty-Seven," a performance that not only landed him on the cover of Opera News but also featured him on the album recorded with the Saint Louis Symphony Orchestra.
+He later reprised his role with the Orchestra of St. Luke's in his New York debut at City Center Theatre, and again at Intermountain Opera in Bozeman, Montana.

-During the 2019-2020 season, Brevik performed at Intermountain Opera Bozeman, in Ricky Ian Gordon’s Twenty-Seven, returning to the role he created.
-In the summer of 2019 Mr. Brevik made his London debut singing in Silver Jubilee: a one month concert tour where all proceeds were donated to the Mathieson Music School in Kolkata, India.
-In 2017-2018 Daniel was the bass soloist in Haydn’s Mass in a Time of War, in New Haven CT and Lord Nelson’s Mass with The New Hampshire Music Festival.
-He was also the featured soloist in Benjamin Britten’s Rejoice in the Lamb, in Fort Wayne Indiana.
-In 2016 Brevik made his New York premiere at City Center theatre with the orchestra of St. Luke’s under the baton of Ted Sperling, where he received praise for his larger than life display of Ernest Hemingway.
+During the 2019-2020 season, Brevik performed at Intermountain Opera Bozeman in Ricky Ian Gordon’s "Twenty-Seven," returning to the role he created.
+In the summer of 2019, Brevik made his London debut singing in "Silver Jubilee," a one-month concert tour where all proceeds were donated to the Mathieson Music School in Kolkata, India.
+In 2017-2018, he was the bass soloist in Haydn’s "Mass in a Time of War" in New Haven, CT, and "Lord Nelson’s Mass" with The New Hampshire Music Festival.
+He was also the featured soloist in Benjamin Britten’s "Rejoice in the Lamb" in Fort Wayne, Indiana.
+In 2016, Brevik made his New York premiere at City Center Theatre with the Orchestra of St. Luke’s under the baton of Ted Sperling, where he received praise for his larger-than-life display of Ernest Hemingway.

-During the off-season, OTSL structured a series of outreach events where Brevik performed for inner-city children around the St. Louis and Ferguson MO area.
-Daniel got to work one-on-one with children in The Very Last Green Thing: an opera about protecting the planet.
-He captivated the youth at juvenile detention centers where he unexpectedly performed a wide array of styles from opera arias, musical theatre numbers, jazz standards to R&B classics.
-Brevik developed a love for educational outreach and decided to pioneer a two-month concert tour to Eastern Europe and Southeast Asia, performing for the impoverished children and elderly in countries such as Moldova, Thailand, Cambodia and Vietnam.
+During the off-season, OTSL structured a series of outreach events where Brevik performed for inner-city children around the St. Louis and Ferguson, MO area.
+Daniel got to work one-on-one with children in "The Very Last Green Thing," an opera about protecting the planet.
+He captivated the youth at juvenile detention centers, performing a wide array of styles from opera arias and musical theatre numbers to jazz standards and R&B classics.
+Brevik developed a love for educational outreach and decided to pioneer a two-month concert tour to Eastern Europe and Southeast Asia, performing for the impoverished children and elderly in countries such as Moldova, Thailand, Cambodia, and Vietnam.

 In 2011, upon winning first place at the Boston NATS song and aria competition, Brevik was the selected recipient of the Wendy Shattuck Presidential Scholarship to attend New England Conservatory free of charge.
-While there, Brevik performed The Songs of Travel by Ralph Vaughan Williams.
-Taken under the wing of Stephen Lord (listed among the top “25 Most Powerful Names in U.S. Opera” by Opera News) Brevik earned his Masters of Music from NEC and performed the role of Hel Helson in Benjamin Britten's Paul Bunyan, and Don Pedro de Hinoyosa in Offenbach’s La Perichole.
+While there, Brevik performed "The Songs of Travel" by Ralph Vaughan Williams.
+Taken under the wing of Stephen Lord (listed among the top “25 Most Powerful Names in U.S. Opera” by Opera News), Brevik earned his Masters of Music from NEC and performed the role of Hel Helson in Benjamin Britten's "Paul Bunyan," and Don Pedro de Hinoyosa in Offenbach’s "La Périchole."
 He received his B.A. in Music from Plymouth State University.

 800px-Daniel_Brevik_Bass-baritone_head_s